 - a.
 Due to his/her illness. - b.
 Due to quarantine under the direction of a county or city health officer. - c.
-For the purpose of having medical, dental, optometric or chiropractic services rendered.

-d.
-For the purpose of attending the funeral service of a member of his/her immediate family, so long as the absence is not more than one day if the service is conducted in California and not more than three days if the service is conducted outside California.

-e.
-For the purpose of jury duty in the manner prescribed for by law.

-f.
-Due to the illness or medical appointment during school hours of a child of whom the student is the custodial parent.

-g.
-For justifiable personal reasons, including, but not limited to, an appearance in court, attendance at a funeral service, observance of a holiday or ceremony of his/her religion, attendance at religious retreats (not to exceed four hours per semester), attendance at an employment conference, or attendance at an educational conference on the legislative or judicial process offered by a nonprofit organization when the student's absence has been requested in writing by the parent or guardian and approved by the principal or a designated representative pursuant to uniform standards established by the governing board.

-h.
-For the purpose or serving as a member of a precinct board for an election pursuant to section 12302 of the Elections Code.

-i.
-For the purpose of spending time with a member of the pupil's immediate family, who is an active-duty member of the uniformed services, as defined in section 49701, and has been called to duty for, is on leave from, or has immediately returned from, deployment to a combat zone or combat support position.
-Absences granted pursuant to this paragraph shall be granted for a period of time to be determined at the discretion of the superintendent of the school district.
+For the purpose of having medical, dental, optometric or chiropractic services rendered. - d.
+For the purpose of attending the funeral service of a member of his/her immediate family, so long as the absence is not more than one day if the service is conducted in California and not more than three days if the service is conducted outside California. - e.
+For the purpose of jury duty in the manner prescribed for by law. - f.
+Due to the illness or medical appointment during school hours of a child of whom the student is the custodial parent. - g.
+For justifiable personal reasons, including, but not limited to, an appearance in court, attendance at a funeral service, observance of a holiday or ceremony of his/her religion, attendance at religious retreats (not to exceed four hours per semester), attendance at an employment conference, or attendance at an educational conference on the legislative or judicial process offered by a nonprofit organization when the student's absence has been requested in writing by the parent or guardian and approved by the principal or a designated representative pursuant to uniform standards established by the governing board. - h.
+For the purpose or serving as a member of a precinct board for an election pursuant to section 12302 of the Elections Code. - i.
+For the purpose of spending time with a member of the pupil's immediate family, who is an active duty member of the uniformed services, as defined in section 49701, and has been called to duty for, is on leave from, or has immediately returned from, deployment to a combat zone or combat support position.
+Absences granted pursuant to this paragraph shall be granted for a period of time to be determined at the discretion of the superintendent of the school district. - j.
+For the purpose of attending the pupil's naturalization ceremony to become a United States citizen. - k.
+For the purpose of participating a cultural ceremony event. - 1.
+For the purpose of a middle school or high school pupil engaging in a civic or political event, as provided in subparagraph (B), provided that the pupil notifies the school ahead of the absence.
+Pursuant to subparagraph (B), a middle school or high school student who is absent is required to be excused for only one schoolday-long absence per year.

 A student absent from school for one of the above reasons shall be allowed to complete all assignments and tests missed during the absence that can be reasonably provided an, upon satisfactory completion within a reasonable period of time, shall be given full credit therefore.
-The teacher of any class from which a student is absent shall determine the tests and assignments that the student missed during the absence.
+The teacher of any class from which a student is absent shall determine the tests and assignment which shall be reasonably equivalent to, but not necessarily identical to, the tests and assignments that the student missed during the absence.